yousafkhamza/nodejs-dockerfile/README.md

 # Installation

 - [Docker installtion]("https://docs.docker.com/engine/install/ubuntu/")
-- Pre-installed [docker terminal]("https://labs.play-with-docker.com/") for biginners for lerning purpose.
+- Pre-installed [docker terminal]("https://labs.play-with-docker.com/") for biginners and it used for lerning purpose.

 ---
 # How to build a image with Dockerfile